 LBT - Lend & Borrow Trust Company Limited, a company registered in England and Wales, which is authorised and regulated by the Financial Conduct Authority (709373) to operate an electronic system in relation to lending and is permitted to hold and/or control Client Money.

-Loan-To-Value (LTV) - the loan amount divided by the market value of the Precious Metal securing the loan.
-For example, if a loan of £70,000 is secured by Precious Metal with a market value of £140,000 the LTV is 50%.
+Loan-To-Value (LTV) - the Loan amount divided by the market value of the Precious Metal securing the Loan.
+For example, if a Loan of £70,000 is secured by gold with a market value of £140,000, the LTV is 50%.

 London Bullion Market Association (LBMA) - a trade association of participants in the London market for gold and silver bullion.
 Its members include central banks, private sector investors, mining companies, producers, refiners and fabricators.
 View the LBMA's website: lbma.org.uk

 LBMA Gold Price - the gold price at the conclusion of a process which settles trades of London good delivery bars that begins at 10:30am and again at 3:00pm London time on each Business Day by market-making members of the LBMA.

 LBMA Silver Price - the silver price at the conclusion of a process which settles trades of London good delivery silver bars that begins at 12:00 noon London time on each Business Day by market-making members of the LBMA.

 Lender - a customer who lends funds through the peer-to-peer platform available at the LBT Website to a Borrower.

 Loan Agreement - the agreement between the Lender, the Borrower and the Agent (as Agent for the Lender) comprising the Loan Particulars and the Standard Loan Terms and Conditions, which together constitute the terms upon which a Loan is advanced by a Lender to a Borrower.